Urist-McDeveloper/nbody/README.md

 - [x] Make GPU buffers device-local for performance improvements
 - [x] Allow performing multiple updates in a single World_UpdateVK call by chaining pipeline dispatches
 - [x] Use AVX for CPU simulation
+- [x] Add CMake option to disable AVX and fall back to SSE